-The position paper is worth 120 points.
-It should be typed, double spaced using 12 Times New Roman font and be between 15 and 20 pages in length with one inch margins.
+The position paper and presentation are worth 120 points.
+The paper should be typed, double spaced using 12 Times New Roman font and be between 15 and 20 pages in length with one inch margins.
 Graphs and charts should be used when possible to convey information.
-Ten bonus points will be given to the group if a member attends a committee hearing and offers testimony in support or opposition to the bill.
-Students may earn 5 bonus points by attending the committee hearing or floor debate on their bill or another group's bill.